 The report also states that the traffic light management in Chicago is woefully understaffed.
 Chicag has four traffic signal engineers while federal recommendations say it should have 28, the report said.
 Also, Chicago has 27 traffic signal technicians, compared with a federal recommendation of 71.

 This is not encouraging news for several reasons.
 First, this report reveals the lack of progress needed to meet previous mayor Rahm Emanuel’s “Vision Zero” plan, which aimed at eliminated all pedestrian fatalities.
-Second, based on the city’s response, there doesn’t appear to be any urgent plan to correct these issues due to budgetary deficites.
-There were plans to install monitoring technology to 229 intersections, but that has been put on hold and will implemented over the next several decades.
+Second, based on the city’s response, there doesn’t appear to be any urgent plan to correct these issues due to budgetary deficits.
+There were plans to install monitoring technology to 229 intersections and to introduce autonomous vehicles as Boston did, but that has been put on hold and will implemented over the next several decades.

 I would like to wait and see Mayor Lori Lightfoot’s response to this report before casting too much blame.
 She has only been in office for a year and has had to respond to a global pandamic, protests and riots.
 I believe she will respond, but this was not a good report.
 Based on earlier budget decisions, it appeared that Lightfoot was focused on decreasing traffic congestion and making our streets safer for motorists, pedestrians and bicyclists.
 This report sheds light on issues that need to be addressed before the city can fully say they are committed to improving traffic safety, decreasing congestion and pollution.
 The ball is in her court.